Occupation of Saint-Nizier church by Lyon prostitutes: Legacy

-A journalist working for Libération, Claude Jaget, followed the occupation.
-In addition to his articles in Libération, he later published a book: Une vie de putain.
-This book gathers six testimonies, from among the prostitutes who participated in the occupation of the church.
+Claude Jaget, a journalist working for the newspaper Libération, followed the occupation.
+In addition to publishing articles in Libération, he later published a book: Une vie de putain.
+The book gathers testimonies from six prostitutes who participated in the occupation of the church.

-In 2016, a play, Loveless, written by Anne Buffet and Yann Dacosta, an adaptation of the book, Une vie de putain, was enacted at the National Dramatic Center of Normandy-Rouen it was also staged in Lyon at the Théâtre des Célestins in 2018.
+In 2016, the play Loveless was adapted from Jaget's book by Anne Buffet and Yann Dacosta, and premiered at the National Dramatic Center of Normandy-Rouen.
+It was also staged in Lyon at the Théâtre des Célestins in 2018.